AuvroIslam/iutHackathonPreli/README.md

 ## Highlights

 - **One backend, one source of truth.** A Node/TS process simulates 15 devices, tracks energy use, raises alerts, serves REST, and broadcasts every change over Socket.IO.
 The dashboard and bot only ever read from it.
-- **Real-time dashboard (no refresh).** Live device panel, power meter with per-room breakdown, timestamped alerts, and a top-view **floorplan where lights glow and fans spin**.
+- **Real-time dashboard (no refresh).** Live device panel, power meter with per-room breakdown, timestamped alerts (devices on after hours, or a room left fully on > 2 h), and a top-view **floorplan where lights glow and fans spin**.
 - **Discord bot on real data.** `!status`, `!room`, `!usage` answered from the live backend, humanized by an optional LLM (with a template fallback), plus proactive after-hours alert posts.
-- **Demo mode.** Warp the simulated clock to 10 PM to trigger the after-hours alert on cue.
+- **Time-aware simulation.** Devices churn during office hours (9 AM–5 PM) and **freeze after hours**, with alerts flagging anything left on.
+Demo controls let you replay office hours, warp to 10 PM, or reset to real time on demand.

 ## Live deployment